 Again, before the test begins, there will be a few practise questions to answer.

 The best way to comprehensively prepare for the reasoning assessments – so you feel confident when sitting the tests – is to complete practise Cut-e/AON assessments.
 You will need to achieve a high score in both ability tests in order to secure a place in the next stage of the recruitment process, so invest time in honing your numerical and verbal skills.

 Once you have completed the online ability tests, your application will be reviewed to ensure you meet the minimum requirements.
 If you satisfy the experience requirements and pass the psychometric tests, you will receive an invite to an assessment centre day.

-Pilots are invited to attend an assessment centre day in groups of up to 12.
+You may be invited to attend an assessment centre day in groups of up to 12.
 The assessment centre session will comprise both technical and non-technical tasks.

 During the assessment centre, pilots will be required to take part in group exercises and attend a competency-based interview.
 The day will also feature a series of presentations, providing information about working life at easyJet and details about easyJet’s contracts.
 There will be ample opportunity to ask any outstanding questions you may have about joining easyJet’s ranks.

 The group exercises aim to explore your team working skills and behavioural interactions.
 Ensure you are actively participating in the task and making a valuable contribution but remember the importance of listening to the opinions of others in a group scenario.
 The best team players are unafraid to sit back, listen and analyse multiple views in order to ascertain the most effective course of action.